-Within the broader context, however, UDeCOTT is responsible for developing the urban renewal of the capital city, Port of Spain, into a business and financial centre, and San Fernando for positioning as Trinidad and Tobago’s energy capital.
+Within the broader context, however, UDeCOTT is responsible for developing the urban renewal of the capital city, Port of Spain and the city of San Fernando.
 Finally, UDeCOTT has been tasked with developing 13 major urban centres as identified in the National Development Strategy 2016-2030.

-The urban centre of the 21st century is a community in which the critical needs of the people including interests and culture, history and education, entertainment and government are met and balanced with commercial activity.
-The realisation of this vision will contribute to the creation of a rich urban environment comprising well-designed and managed public spaces, the preservation of historic sites, medium and large scale commercial and residential needs and the development of small business.
+The urban centre of the 21st century is a community in which the critical needs of the people including interests and culture.
+History and education, entertainment and government are met and balanced with commercial activity.
+The realization of this vision will contribute to the creation of a rich urban environment comprising well-designed and managed public spaces, the preservation of historic sites, medium and large scale commercial and residential needs and the development of small business.

 UDeCOTT has a reporting relationship to The Office of the Prime Minister and is responsible to the Corporation Sole – the Minister of Finance.